 Yesteryear's simplicity is the essence of this cosy cottage without clocks, telephone, television and digital clutter.
 Fragrant old fashioned roses and perennials blend with Australian plants in a water wise garden.

 Well placed for exploring the region, A Settler's Waldorf is six kms from the National Trust classified village of O'Connell; 25 kms from Australia's oldest inland settlement Bathurst; 50 kms from the Industrial Heritage City of Lithgow and 30 kms from Oberon, renowned for its majestic high country and the spectacular Jenolan Caves.

 Delightful walks and pleasant drives can be enjoyed in the immediate area.
 The locality is excellent for cyclists.
-The Fish River has some great picnic and swimming spots.
-Day trips can be comfortably made to the many nature reserves and national parks (including Jenolan & Abercrombie Caves and Kanangra Walls); authentic former gold mining settlements such as Hill End and Sofala and various other interesting early settled villages many of which have been classified by the National Trust.
+The Fish River has an abundance of tranquil picnic and swimming spots.
+Day trips can be comfortably made to the many nature reserves and national parks including Jenolan & Abercrombie Caves, Kanangra Walls and Evans Crown; authentic former gold mining settlements such as Hill End and Sofala and various other interesting early settled villages many of which have been classified by the National Trust.

 Popular rendezvous for the locals and visitors is The O'Connell Avenue Cafe and Store located in the old Butcher's Shop and open from 8.30 am to 4.30 pm on Friday, Saturday and Sunday.
 Jo and Sandra give you the warmest welcome and brew excellent coffee from locally roasted beans.
 Delicious meals are reasonably priced with a tempting selection of sweet treats to accompany tea and coffee.
 Jo and Sandra have created their own special Avenue blend of O'Connell's Fish River Roasters coffee.
 The O'Connell Avenue Cafe has been named in honour of O'Connell Anzac Memorial Avenue, a beautiful living Cathedral of Desert Ash, which is viewed from the cafe courtyard.
 The Avenue is a national treasure and is significant as one of only a few surviving First World War avenues of honour in Australia.